Why use mindfulness to manage pain?

 As already mentioned, the burden of chronic pain is closely connected to the mind.
 Research shows that chronic pain is associated with negative emotions and depression.
 Among people with chronic pain, it is observed that there are low levels of glutamate in the body, and this impairs the ability to process positive emotions.
 Due to decreased glutamate levels, people tend to become fearful, pessimistic, and critical of themselves, and the development of such adverse reactions tends to worsen the painful experiences.

-What science says about practising mindfulness for pain reduction?
+What science says about practicing mindfulness for pain reduction?

 Mindfulness induces biological changes that alter our experience of pain.
 In 2009, a study showed that the mindful states generated in the meditation sessions lower the respiration rate.
 The slowing down of the respiratory rate helps to modulate and reduce the intensity of pain.